 The facility is expanded to 52,000 square feet and the number of employees reaches 100.

 Royal Plastic Manufacturing is renamed Royal Engineered Composites to more accurately reflect Royal’s business.

-In 2011, Royal added an additional 30,000 square feet to their current facility, bringing it to a total of 82,000 square feet.
-With this addition came a 12,000 square foot clean room and places to store Royal’s newest equipment: a 12’x30’ autoclave, a Flow Water Jet Cutter, and a ply cutting table with conveyor system.
+An additional 30,000 square feet are added to the current facility, bringing it to a total of 82,000.
+The addition features a 12,000 square foot clean room, a 12’x30’ autoclave, a composite machining center with waterjet and router, and a ply cutting table with conveyor system.